vkoves/vkoves.github.io/_posts/2020-02-09-the-accessible-developers-starter-kit.md

 ![HTML_Codesniffer error showing contrast failure](/post-assets/html-code-sniffer-example.jpg)

-HTML_Codesniffer is also really easy to install, since it's a "bookmarklet" that just requires you make a bookmark with some javascript code.
+HTML_Codesniffer is also surprisingly simple to install, since it's a "bookmarklet" that just requires you to make a bookmark with some javascript code.
 Try it at the [HTML_Codesniffer website][html-codesniffer]!

 {% include linkedHeading.html heading="Chrome DevTools' Lighthouse" level=3 %}